-When you’re done watching those adorable new “とっとこハム太郎” (“Hamtaro”) videos on FluentU, I’ve got some news to share with you.
+When you’re done watching the adorable new videos on FluentU, there is so much more I have to show you.

-They cover everything from simple greetings and sentence structure to various verb tenses, negation, etiquette and office-ready Japanese.
+They cover everything from simple greetings and sentence structure to various verb tenses, negation, etiquette and Japanese for the office.

 How to Find Japanese Course Playlists

 It’s quite easy to locate these on the site, once you know where to look!
 There are two courses of action that you can take, depending on your current language level.

 First, if you don’t know what level you’re currently set to on FluentU, then go to the top-right part of your screen (where you can view your username), click the little arrow and then click “Settings.”

 Once you’re able to view your Settings menu, click “Study Settings.”
 Your current level setting will be right there, on a silver platter.